FIELD SYSTEMS DESIGNS HOLDINGS PLC - Final Results

-Mechanical design, fabrication and installation
+Mechanical fabrication and installation

 PRINCIPAL RISKS AND UNCERTAINTIES

-The board regularly undertakes a review of business risks and uncertainties confronting the Group and evaluates the significant project risks affecting its business.
-The following issues are the principal risks and uncertainties faced by the Group.
+The board regularly undertakes a review of business risks and uncertainties confronting the group and evaluates the significant project risks affecting its business.
+The following issues are the principal risks and uncertainties faced by the group.

-The Group’s business may be affected by market forces beyond its control.
+The group’s business may be affected by market forces beyond its control.
 During a downturn all competing companies operating in the same industry sectors will be impacted by economic and political change that will alter the volume and value of available work.

-The Group is heavily reliant on the Water industry and its business is affected by the cyclical nature of the
+The group is heavily reliant on the Water industry and its business is affected by the cyclical nature of the

 Health and safety

-The Group demands effective and successful management of health and safety risks by its supply-chain and similar demands are rightly made by its own customer base.
+The group demands effective and successful management of health and safety risks by its supply-chain and similar demands are rightly made by its own customer base.
 Constant vigilance is paramount and any accident can have serious consequences.
 The commitment to enforcing safe working and adherence to regulation is strong at board level and flows through the organisation through qualified specialists, continual instruction and training.
-The Group is extremely aware of the potential for an ‘incident’ to damage the Group and gives constant attention to ensuring that this risk is kept to a minimum.
+The group is extremely aware of the potential for an ‘incident’ to damage the group and gives constant attention to ensuring that this risk is kept to a minimum.
 The board, supported by a highly qualified health and safety specialist, endorses the importance of vigilant health and safety practices.

 Long term contracts – bidding

-The majority of Group turnover is from fixed price and target price contracts.
-The failure to adequately assess from client’s specifications the full scope of works, the correct pricing of that work and the time required to complete the work may have serious ramifications on profitability.
+The majority of group turnover is from fixed price contracts.
+By definition failure to adequately assess from client’s specifications the full scope of works, the correct pricing of that work and the time required to complete the work may have serious ramifications on profitability.
 There are specific risk management procedures in place to ensure that prices estimated for fixed price contracts are accurate and to ensure the correct costing of successful bids as the work progresses.
 The Tender Approval Procedure (TAP) is a key risk management tool used to minimise these risks.
 The TAP completion process identifies tender project risks, assesses the probability of their occurrence, their impact if they do occur and actions necessary to manage them down to an acceptable level.
 This procedure is used to ensure that commercial and contractual risks are monitored and managed by the board.

 Long term contracts – costing

-Fixed price and target price contracts may also be subject to cost and time overruns, and the costs of additional work undertaken on variations may not be properly measured or fully recovered from the customer.
+Fixed price contracts may also be subject to cost and time overruns, and the costs of additional work undertaken on variations may not be properly measured or fully recovered from the customer.
 The Project Summary Report (PSR) is a key risk management tool used to minimise these risks.
 The PSR completion process quantifies the value of project work undertaken after successful contract award, reviews the potential commercial risks and highlights any safety, technical, operational and environmental risks.
 This tool is used to ensure that commercial and contractual risks are monitored and managed by the board.

-The Group has a leading market position in sectors such as the water industry, and has also penetrated other sectors such as tunnelling, the power industry and energy from waste market to ensure a constant pipeline of enquiries.
+The group has a leading market position in sectors such as the water industry, and has also penetrated other sectors such as tunnelling, the power industry and energy from waste market to ensure a constant pipeline of enquiries.
 Nevertheless in an increasingly competitive environment and with cyclical volumes, accurate and competitive pricing is key to a successful contract award.
 The board constantly monitors the competitiveness of its cost base to ensure that its pricing remains competitive.
 Regular benchmarking and framework submissions also assist this process of review.

-The Group has a strong balance sheet and access to additional debt funding, and trades comfortably within its current working capital.
-Customers may require additional project work to be undertaken and the Group may be required to fund this work for a period of time until the additional costs can be formally approved and funds received.
-The Group may also experience an increase in the level of credit given to customers as a consequence of a change in their financial status or payment systems.
+The group has a strong balance sheet and access to additional debt funding, and trades comfortably within its current working capital.
+Customers may require additional project work to be undertaken and the group may be required to fund this work for a period of time until the additional costs can be formally approved and funds received.
+The group may also experience an increase in the level of credit given to customers as a consequence of a change in their financial status or payment systems.
 In such circumstances there are short-term cash-flow consequences which are managed carefully by the finance department and any consequences mitigated.